The Willmore Flow of Tori of Revolution: Introduction

-The convergence result in Theorem \ref{thm:MainThmPrecisely} holds up to surprisingly little invariances: It is often expected that such convergence results can only be shown up to invariances of the Willmore energy - i.e. reparametrizations and Möbius transformations.
-The fact that we do not have to apply Möbius transformations along the flow is explained by the use of a Lojasiewicz-Simon gradient inequality.
+The convergence result in Theorem \ref{thm:MainThmPrecisely} holds up to surprisingly little invariances.
+It is often expected that such convergence results can only be shown up to invariances of the Willmore energy - i.e. reparametrizations and conformal transformations.
+The fact that we do not have to apply conformal transformations along the flow to achieve convergence is explained by the use of a Lojasiewicz-Simon gradient inequality.
 This inequality is a purely analytical tool, so the invariances will not play a role.
-For the limit immersion, we can rule out all Möbius transformations that break the rotational symmetry and even more -- symmetry-preserving Möbius inversions can also be ruled out since they map the Clifford torus to a rescaled and translated version of itself.
+For the limit immersion, we can rule out all conformal transformations that break the rotational symmetry and even more -- symmetry-preserving Möbius inversions can also be ruled out due to the fact that they are not invariances of the Willmore flow equation.
 What remains is just scaling and translation in direction $(1,0,0)$.
+This is not surprising since both transformations preserve the symmetry we consider and also preserve solutions of the Willmore flow equation, possibly rescaling appropriately in time.

 We also prove that the energy threshold of $8\pi$ is sharp by constructing explicit non-convergent evolutions {with initial data $f_0$ satisfying $\mathcal{W}(f_0)>8\pi$.} There are multiple reasons why this number could be a universal threshold for any genus.
 The most striking is the inequality of Li and Yau that shows that {immersions} of Willmore energy below $8\pi$ are embeddings, cf. \cite[Thm 6]{LiYau}.
 Another property is that the metric of tori of energy $\leq 8\pi- \delta, \delta > 0,$ is `uniformly controlled up to Möbius transformations and reparametrizations, see {\cite[Thm 1.1]{Schaetzle}} for details.
 As pointed out in \cite[p.282]{Simon}, \cite{KuwertLi}, there exist surfaces of arbitrary genus with energy below $8\pi$.